-We are aware that work is progressing to establish and roll out electronic filing, commencing with civil jurisdictions in the lower courts.
+We are aware that work is progressing to establish and roll out electronic filing, commencing with civil jurisdictions in the QCAT and the Magistrates Court.
 QLS welcomes this development and acknowledges and thanks the Courts for their work in this area.
 QLS is committed to assisting the Courts and the Department of Justice and Attorney-General in the development and implementation of the system.